12 tips on getting a first class degree

 You need to really want it

-To put it bluntly, if you want to get a first class degree you have to be prepared to put in maximum effort – this isn’t for the faint hearted.
+Just to state the obvious, if you’re aiming for a first class degree you have to be prepared to put in maximum effort.

 Research, research, research

-If you have the attitude of ‘I’ve been to my lectures and seminars, I’m done’, then you may as well quit now.
+If you have the attitude of ‘I’ve been to all my lectures and seminars, so I’m doing everything I can’, then you might as well quit now.

 Brush up on your presentation

-A large proportion of students miss out on a first class degree simply because of their presentation skills.
+It’s not uncommon for students to miss out on a first class degree simply because they think presentation doesn’t matter.

 Harass your tutors

-Book tutor appointments often, whether to talk about feedback, ideas or simply how you’re getting on.
-Tutors are paid to be there for you and to help you when you’re struggling.
-Make them earn their money…
+Book appointments with tutors often, whether to discuss an upcoming assignment, get feedback, or just chat about an idea you have.
+Tutors are paid to be there for you and to help you when you’re struggling!

-Turning up to all – yes all – of your timetabled hours is the very least you should be doing to get the most out of your degree.
+Turning up to all of your timetabled commitments is the very least you should be doing to get the most out of your degree.
 If you need any more convincing, use our cost-per-hour calculator to work out just how much cash you’re wasting every time you decide to sleep through that 9am lecture.